 Illinois Integrated Justice Information Systems (IIJIS) Project.
-Audit staff continues to function as vice-chaired of the Standardized Booking/Rapsheet Sub-Committee of the IIJIS Planning and Policing Committee.
-The sub-committee has completed a business plan which identifies the issues associated with standardized rap sheets and booking data.
-In addition a 12-month action plan has been completed.
-The next action to be undertaken by this sub-committee will be implementation of the action plan, resulting in the production of opinion papers and standardization recommendation for booking and rapsheet data collection, maintenance and dissemination.
+Audit staff continues to function as vice-chair of the Standardized Booking/Rap sheet Sub-Committee of the IIJIS Planning and Policing Committee.
+The sub-committee met in May and June to discuss the goals in the 12-month action plan.
+Task coordination was completed with progress made on the completion of the Information Exchange Package Documentation (IEPD) of booking information, and discussion of CHRI access for public defenders.
+The subcommittee will continue toward completion of the action plan goals during the upcoming months.